ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Evaluation

 \subsubsection{Benchmarks: Type-Safe Decoding}

 For our second instantiation of \name, we source the benchmarks from the TypeScript translations of the MBPP~\cite{mbpp} tasks from the MultiPL-E dataset~\cite{multiplE}.
-We extract the 74/809 tasks that can be solved in our language fragment.
-We provide context to the LM which instructs it to avoid language constructs outside our language fragment.
-Our prompts and benchmarks are included in \Cref{app:typescript_results}.
+We extract the 72/809 tasks that can be solved in our language fragment.
+Our prompting strategy mirrors that of \citet{typespaper}, but we additionally provide context to the LM to instruct it to avoid language constructs outside our language fragment.
+Our full prompting strategy and benchmarks are included in \Cref{app:typescript_results}.

 An example task is given below: